hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 If you plan to use custom IP addresses in your HP Helion OpenStack deployment, create a file named `env_vars` and add the following environment variables.
 Save the file on the seed cloud host (installation system).
 The variables are defined in [Definition of Environment variables used during install](#env).

-All VLAN ID's & IP addresses given in the next column are example of customized IP addresses and VLAN identifiers for External and Service network access.
+All VLAN ID's & IP addresses given in the next column are example of customized IP addresses and VLAN identifiers for external network access.

 1. Create a file named `env_vars` and add the environment variable listed below.
 Save the file on the seed cloud host.